anthelix/UdacityNanoEng/README.md

 `Day 25` 2020/01/26 #30DaysOfUdacity #SQL #DEND :An other small day.
 I'm about to complete project two.
 Tomorrow, maybe?
 I still have a few more checks and the readme to finish.

 `Day 26 2020/01/27` #30DaysOfUdacity #SQL #DEND : That's it, project 2, finish!!! 🚀🚀👍 This chapter on Cassandra is really very interesting.
 I have to go deeper into the subject and the ERD and UML...
 The diagrams, I spent a little time on them.

+`Day 27 2020/01/28` #30DaysOfUdacity #SQL #DEND : That's it, project 2, finish!!! and pass after one review.
+I learn a lot by this review 🚀🚀👍 So I begin Pandas to rest.
+I learn a word in english, a cute word. `nitpicky` I like the sound.
+So i spend my day to use it.
+I've been reading and listening English for a long time, but I rarely speak or write.
+Thank you everyone, it's very nice to read and write to you, I'm getting better.
+Thanks a lot.

+`Day 28 2020/01/29` #30DaysOfUdacity #SQL #DEND : I finsished Python and SQL Aggregations today.
+I need to practice SQL with Hackerank.
+I'd like to finish SQL as soon as possible to keep moving forward on nanodegree datae eng.